-The 1988 Gold Eagle marked the third year of release for the newly issued gold bullion coin series.
+The 1988 Gold Eagle (Buy on eBay) marked the third year of release for the newly issued gold bullion coin series.
 The coins were struck in a composition of 22 karat gold and featured a classic obverse design by Augustus Saint Gaudens.
 The United States Mint offered a full range of fractional gold bullion coins including 1 oz, 1/2 oz, 1/4 oz, and 1/10 oz sizes.
 The mintages for each denomination continued the pattern of declines established in the prior year, as some of the pent up demand for gold investment coins had been fulfilled.

 During 1988, the price of gold sold off steadily from a high of $483 per ounce reached early in the year, to a low of $395 reached in October, before rebounding to end the year at $410.25 per ounce.
 The average price of gold for the year was $436.98.

 1988 Gold Eagle Specifications